Xiaomi Mi 11 to come with Corning Gorilla Glass Victus protection

-New Delhi, Dec 26 : Xiaomi is all set to launch its ‘Mi 11’ premium smartphone series on December 28 in China and a news report has said that the device will come with Corning Gorilla Glass Victus protection.
+New Delhi: Xiaomi is all set to launch its ‘Mi 11’ premium smartphone series on December 28 in China and a news report has said that the device will come with Corning Gorilla Glass Victus protection.

 The smartphone-maker confirmed in a Weibo post that Mi 11 will feature the latest Corning Gorilla Glass Victus with improved scratch resistance than the predecessor, reports GizmoChina.